openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 **Assumptions:**

-- When enclave is loaded, the OS reserves the whole address range covered by ELRANGE.
+- When an enclave is loaded, the OS reserves the whole address range covered by ELRANGE.
 It is assumed the host app will not remap any part of this reserved range.
-- When an enclave is loaded with base address at zero, only partial ELRANGE may be reserved by the OS.
-In that case, the EMM will assume the partial ELRANGE as valid reserved range for use inside the enclave.
+- When an enclave is loaded with base address at zero, only a partial ELRANGE may be reserved by the OS.
+In that case, the EMM will assume the partial ELRANGE as a valid reserved range for use inside the enclave.
-- Memory manager does not check EPC pressure, or proactively trim pages when EPC runs low.
+- The memory manager does not check EPC pressure, or proactively trim pages when EPC runs low.
 The OS can reclaim EPC pages when EPC running low or cgroups threshold reached
-- Memory manager does not maintain and recycle committed then freed pages
+- The memory manager does not maintain and recycle committed then freed pages
-  - Whenever a page is freed (via dealloc or uncommit API), it is trimmed from enclave and need be re-allocated and committed before re-use.
+  - Whenever a page is freed (via dealloc or uncommit API), it is trimmed from the enclave and needs to be re-allocated and committed before re-use.
-  - Owner of a region can re-purpose a sub-region of it by calling sgx_mm_modify_type/permissions to split out the sub-region to be reused.
+  - The owner of a region can re-purpose a sub-region of it by calling sgx_mm_modify_type/permissions to split out the sub-region to be reused.
-- Memory manager does not call back client for #GP handling.
-Memory manager code will ensure itself would not cause #GP, and only register a #PF handler with the enclave global exception handler registry through the runtime abstraction layer.
-Clients wish to handle #GP can register its own exception handler with the global handler registry.
+- The memory manager does not call back into the client for #GP handling.
+Memory manager code will ensure that itself would not cause #GP, and only register a #PF handler with the enclave global exception handler registry through the runtime abstraction layer.
+A client wishing to handle #GP can register its own exception handler with the global handler registry.

 Public APIs